Knowledge base

 - If necessary, enter a second email address to be imported at the same time:

-- Choose which email address to import the emails to; the drop-down menu lists the email addresses currently linked to your Infomaniak Web Mail interface (online service ksuite.infomaniak.com/mail) of the Infomaniak account you are logged in to:
+- Choose which email address to import the emails to; the drop-down menu lists the email addresses currently attached to your Infomaniak Web interface Mail (online service ksuite.infomaniak.com/mail) of the Infomaniak account with which you are logged in:

-- It is obviously impossible to copy the e-mails to the same address:
+- It is obviously impossible to copy emails to the same address:

-- After selecting the desired destination address from the list, click on the blue Import the e-mails button:
+- After selecting the desired destination address from the list, click the blue button Import emails:

 - The copy begins and continues in the background, you can close the window that appears.